Côr Cymru

-Despite a similar show being developed by the BBC in the form of Last Choir Standing, S4C recently revealed Côr Cymru returned for a brand new series in 2009.
+In July 2025, S4C cancelled the series, with no explanation given.
+The decision was criticised by figures such as Cefin Roberts of Ysgol Glanaethwy.
+The chief executive of the production company, Rondo, said that they were "extremely proud of Côr Cymru and what it has achieved" but that the decision was disappointing.

 Format

 The show sees choirs competing against each other in knockout-style semi finals in five different categories (female voice, male voice, mixed, youth (16–25 years), and children's choirs).
 The winners in each category then compete in the live final for the grand title of "Choir of Wales".

+The winner of the 2017 edition additionally represented Wales at the inaugural Eurovision Choir of the Year competition.